The Director of the program is Olivier Hermine. The new governance includes 6 bureaus

 - Wassim El Nemer

-Role: The EdC will develop both training courses and lab workshops, eventually elaborate and/or sponsor Master programs and create a Massive Open Online Courses on erythropoiesis and iron metabolism.
+Role: The EdC will develop both training courses and lab workshops, eventually elaborate and/or sponsor Master programs.

-The Valorization Committee (VC) is comprised of two members:
+The Technology Transfer Advisory Committee (TTAC) is comprised of two members:

 - Olivier Hermine